ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on modern life's fear of slowing down.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on relearning the art of doing nothing.

 ---